ScooloV/bbpedia/docs/matched_play/guide.md

 inflicts 4.
 Jay would score 2 Tournament Points for winning the game, while Rob would score 0.
-Jay would earn 1 Bonus Point as he scored 3 or more touchdowns, while Rob would also earn 1 Bonus Point for inflicting 3 or more casualties onto Jay\'s team.*
+Jay would earn 1 Bonus Point as he scored 3 or more touchdowns, while Rob would also earn 1 Bonus Point for inflicting 3 or more casualties onto Jay's team.*

 If coaches are still tied, the second Tiebreaker is a coaches Touchdown Difference, which is equal to the number of touchdowns they have scored